 A Facebook account by the name of Aldi Store recently posted about celebrating the 75th anniversary of the company, and the CEO of the company, Jason Hart, states that they will be giving away groceries to everyone who shares the post, comments, and clicks on a link to enter into the contest.
 The post states that every box of groceries has $75 worth of groceries and a $25 gift card to Aldi, and winners will be announced Monday, November 30th.

 When users click on the link, they are directed to a webpage where they enter in personal information so that they can be entered into the contest.
-However, this is a way to garner personal information, such as Facebook login information, and use it to get into your Facebook and other accounts.
+However, this is a way to steal personal information, such as Facebook login information, and use it to get into your Facebook and other accounts.

 There are several things that stand out about this post that should make users think twice before entering.
 There is inaccurate information about the company (Aldi is actually celebrating their 59th Anniversary, not 75th), a large amount of grammatical errors (the word “every” is capitalized, among other things), and the post itself seems to come from an illegitimate account.
 The account, Aldi Store, is not the official Facebook account of Aldi and it seems to have been created fairly recently.